gregorywmorris/MLZoom2022/midterm/README.md

 ## notebook.ipynb

-**The notebook has been optimized for Google Colab**, there is a link at the top to open in directly in Google Colab without having to download and run locally.
-If you run it locally some data will be off slightly depending on your local machine.
+* **The notebook has been optimized for Google Colab**, if you run it locally some data will be off slightly depending on your local machine.

-**On Colab:** at the top select Runtime, then Run All.
-A popup will appear, select Run Anyways.
-This will ensure you do not miss any cell dependacies.
-Throughout this notebook you will find links to further understadning of various concepts.
+* Throughout this notebook you will find links to further understadning of various concepts.

-Dataprep may fail (though appears resolved recently) and give the error: `TypeError: Callbacks must be either Callback or tuple`, this means the kernal needs to be restarted, see below.
+* Dataprep may fail (though appears resolved recently) and give the error: `TypeError: Callbacks must be either Callback or tuple`, this means the kernal needs to be restarted, see !pip below.

 **!pip:**
 Check !pip for alerts stating the kernal needs to restart.
 If you see this alert, just click `Restart Runtime` button provided by the error.
-This is an issue with Google colab and `!pip install dask is the culprit.
+This is an issue with Google colab and `!pip install dask` is the culprit.
 Click Yes on the popup and then go ahead and run all again.

 **Notebook Index** is your guide to exploring the notebook and has links to different sections.
+Alternatley you can expand the hamburger icon on left pane.